-9.4.3 Powers of Entry
+9.4.3 | Powers of Entry

-Privately owned sites that have been identified for further inspection will be discussed with the individual owners or occupiers who will be provided with detailed information and will be kept fully informed by the Contaminated Land Officer at every stage.
+Privately owned sites that have been identified for Detailed Inspection will be discussed with the individual owners or occupiers who will be provided with detailed information and will be kept fully informed by the Contaminated Land Officer at every stage.

-In the event that an investigation will not be undertaken voluntarily or a landowner or occupier will not cooperate with the Council or refuses to allow access to their property, the Council will consider using formal means of carrying out the investigation.
+In the event that an Inspection will not be undertaken voluntarily or a landowner or occupier will not cooperate with the Council or refuses to allow access to their property, the Council will consider using formal means of carrying out the Inspection.

-The Environment Act 1995 (Section 108), allows the Council statutory Powers of Entry to enter property for the purpose of undertaking visual and intrusive site investigations.
+The Environment Act 1995 (Section 108), allows the Council statutory Powers of Entry to enter property for this.

-The Council will consider using the powers of entry when other reasonable attempts to access a site have been unsuccessful and when.
+The Council will consider using the powers of entry when other reasonable attempts to access a site have been unsuccessful and when,

 - There is reasonable ground to suspect or where it is known that a pollutant linkage exists at the site, - It is likely that the contaminant is present, - The receptor is actually present or is likely to be present as a result of the current use of the land.

-The powers of entry will not be considered when. - Detailed information concerning the condition of the land has already been provided and the Council can make a decision as to whether or not the land meets the statutory definition of Contaminated - Information is offered and provided to the Council within a reasonable and specified time.
+The powers of entry will not be considered when,

+- Detailed information concerning the condition of the land has already been provided and the Council can make a decision as to whether or not the land meets the statutory definition of Contaminated Land, - Information is offered and provided to the Council within a reasonable and specified time.

-9.4.4 Risk Summaries
+9.4.4 | Risk Summaries

-Once the detailed assessment of a site is complete, the Council may decide to pro-duce a risk summary to explain the outcome of the assessment and the Councils un-derstanding of the risks to receptors and any other issues associated with the site that are considered to be relevant.
+Once the Detailed Inspection of a site is complete, the Council may decide to produce a risk summary to explain the outcome of the assessment and the Councils understanding of the risks to receptors and any other issues associated with the site that are considered to be relevant.